ubermail/ubermail/README.md

 - Check if Google delivers your e-mails to gmail mailboxes.
 Even a perfectly managed mailserver with no spam behavior can get penalized.
 Try reporting to https://support.google.com/mail/contact/msgdelivery and/or registering txt record for your domains with at https://postmaster.google.com.
 All hail our new overlord :-/
-- Still got problems?
-Signup for a free account https://glockapps.com/ and run the tests.
 - If e-mails still don't deliver, try to remove all asigned IPv6 addresses and/or completely disable the IPv6 stack on your server/VPS.
 Google (and some others providers) can penalize heavily, if IPv6 is detected on a mailserver.
+- Need more extensive delivery testing?
+Signup for a free account https://glockapps.com/ to run tests against all major freemail providers.

 ## Contributions welcomed